Ankadyan96/dummy-project/README.md

-This is the dummy project or portfolio for the learning the differences between git, github, github desktop and gai the knowledge of commit.
+This is the dummy project or portfolio for the learning the differences between git, github, github desktop and gain the knowledge of commit.